 Birds are natural predators who help remove weeds from your yard and catch small bugs and insects.

-Keeping a bird feeder in your garden is a great way to invite birds in your lawn, which then can devour on these small insects.
+Keeping a bird feeder in your garden is a great way to invite birds into your lawn, which then can devour these small insects.
 Remember that not all birds may go for these tiny insects, so you must attract the right type of birds interested in feeding on aphids.